devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 17. Restart your laptop and hit `Delete`button continuously until you go to bios settings.
 18. Select your flash drive as temporary boot option in boot menu.
-19. Now in the OpenCore menu select the name of your USB partiton Great!
+19. Now in the OpenCore menu select the name of your USB partiton.
+20. Great!
 Now install and set up macOS Big Sur as usual(This process will be required 14gb internet to download full Macos bigsur).
-When you are done be sure to read my post install guide.
+21. the system reboots for once or twice so, when rebooting choose the usb everytime until you see your Macos Partition name in boot menu.
+22. After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.

 # MacOS BigSur Offline Installer from Windows and macOS:

 - 1.Search and Download Olarila BigSur or Monterey .raw from [Here](https://www.olarila.com/topic/6278-hackintosh-and-macintosh-olarila-vanilla-images-macos/)the latest version of bigsur is 11.6.7 and for Monterey is 12.3.1
 - 2.Download etcher from [here](https://www.balena.io/etcher/)